|THE SACRAMENT OF RECONCILIATION -

 The Catechism of The Catholic Church

-POST-SYNODAL APOSTOLIC EXHORTATION RECONCILIATION AND PENANCE OF JOHN
+POST-SYNODAL APOSTOLIC EXHORTATION RECONCILIATION AND PENANCE OF

 REDISCOVERING FREQUENT CONFESSION by Rev. Ronald Lawler, O.F.M.
 Cap.